 The islands were most probably visited in the 5th century BCE.
 This time, carthaginian sailor Hanno the Navigator was discovering the west coast of Africa.
 The goals of the next trips of Punics could also be searching for plants from which a valuable red dye can be obtained.
 Hence the reference of Pliny the Elder to the “Purple Islands”1.

 There is no evidence to suggest that the Romans have established any permanent center on the Islands.
 However, in 1964, Roman amphorae were discovered off the coast of the island of Lanzarote, which shows that there was trade with the Romans.
 In the 90s of the twentieth century, scientists found in the city of El Bebedero in Lanzarote numerous fragments of Roman ceramics, glass or metal – dated to the 1st-4th century CE.
-Retail material testing proved that those could come from Campania (Italy), Hispania Baetica or province of Africa.
+Retail material testing proved that those could come from Campania (Italy), Hispania Baetica or the province of Africa.

 According to Roman messages, the archipelago consisted of the following islands: Ninguaria or Nivaria (Tenerife), Canaria (Gran Canaria), Pluvialia or Invale (Lanzarote), Ombrion (La Palma), Planasia (Fuerteventura), Iunonia or Junonia (El Hierro) and Capraria (La Gomera).